cosmos/cosmos-sdk/docs/learn/advanced/05-encoding.md

 fmt.Printf("%T\n", myProfile.Account)                  // Prints "Any"
 fmt.Printf("%T\n", myProfile.Account.GetCachedValue()) // Prints "BaseAccount", "ContinuousVestingAccount" or whatever was initially packed in the Any.

-// Get the address of the accountt. accAddr := myProfile.Account.GetCachedValue().(AccountI).GetAddress()
+// Get the address of the account. accAddr := myProfile.Account.GetCachedValue().(AccountI).GetAddress()
 ```